Norahackett/ic2-moviesAppAssignment/README.md

 ![][d1]

-Details on the tv series
+Details on the tv series - Genres, length of tv series, number of episodes, production countries.

 ![][tvdetail]

-You can add a tv series to a TV favourites page.
+You can add a tv series to your TV favourites page.
 There is a option here to remove or write a review on the TV series.
+There is also a Filter option "Filter".
+This will give you a review of the tv series.
+There is also a option to select Full review.

 ![][tvF]

-Write a review

 ![][review]
+![][fullreview]

+In the Favourities Tv page there is a option to delete and write a review.
+Clieck on the write icon to  write a review

+![][writereview]

-There is a page for Top rated movies
+There is a page with the Top rated movies at the cinema

 ![][top_rated]

 You can select similar movies on the home page.
-See button to click circled in red
+See "Check out similar movies" option on the home page

 ![][d2]

-Similar movies page displayed
+Once the "Check out similar movies" is selected it will bring you to Similar movies page.

 ![][similar]

 [d1]: ./public/images/tvdiscover1.png
 [tvdetail]: ./public/images/tvdetail.png
 [tvF]: ./public/images/favouritetv.png
-[review]: ./public/images/tvreview.png
+[writereview]: ./public/images/tvreview.png
 [top_rated]: ./public/images/toprated.png
 [top_rated]: ./public/images/toprated.png
 [d2]: ./public/images/discovermovies.png
 [similar]: ./public/images/similarmovies.png
+[fullreview]: ./public/images/similarmovies.png
+[review]: ./public/images/review.png